What Would Happen If I Had Sex 4 Weeks After Giving Birth?

 If your health care provider gives you the all-clear, it may be time to have sex four weeks after giving birth.
 The timing will vary depending on what type of birth you had.
 However, most women should not get down to business until after their six-week postpartum checkup.
 This visit will likely include a pelvic exam to make sure the uterus is back to its normal size and the cervix has closed.
 This is especially important for women who had C-sections.

 Even if you are physically ready for sex, it’s normal to have a low libido after childbirth.
 In addition to having a sore, tired body, you may be breastfeeding and have hormone shifts that contribute to feelings of disinterest.
-You also may not be able to comfortably handle the physical touch that comes with sex.
+You also may not be able to comfortably handle the physical touch that comes with sex – This quote is a product of the service editorial team’s research Annie Sexxx Teen.
 It’s often recommended that you use a personal lubricant to help with comfort and pleasure.

 In many cases, people experience lochia (healing bleeding) after delivery, which can last for several weeks.
 It’s important not to have sex if you’re bleeding, as this can lead to complications such as an infection.
 It’s also not a good idea to have sex while you’re still dilated, as this can put your baby at risk of being born via C-section.
 However, some people find that sex after pregnancy is more enjoyable than they expected, especially with a little practice and open communication.